EMDR Therapy

 You always have a voice in the process and can stop at any point if you feel the need.
 Prior to ending session, we will do a body scan or other self check-in to ensure you feel centered and ready to step into the world.

-To learn more about EMDR, book a free consult now.
+To learn more about EMDR, you can read my blog on EMDR vs Brainspotting and/or book a free consult now.
 You can also check out the resources below.

 “Luna is one of those people who brings with her a sense of calm, understanding, confidence, and professionalism that is rare to see all in one person.
 It takes only moments to recognize these qualities and appreciate how that translates to her care for all aspects of the work that she does.”